starswap/WebsiteChangeAlert/README.md

 8. ~~Update the Database to cleanup once a change is noted to the site so that the triggers are reusable and not once-only.~~ ✔️
 9. ~~Add a loading image to the iframe before it has loaded since it is slow on vercel;~~ ✔️ try to improve caching to speed up.
 10. Support mobile devices with responsive design and PWA integration.
-11. Add more ways to notify such as discord integration.
+11. Add more ways to notify such as discord integration. (maybe with RSS)
-12. Add screenshots to emails?
+12. Add screenshots to emails? - can be done with Puppeteer
-13. Add CAPTCHA?
+13. Add CAPTCHA to prevent robotic submissions?
-14. Add responsive design (support for mobile.)
 15. Allow logged in users to save their email address to save time (or just allow autofill)
 16. Display tag name which is currently highlighted below the iframe.
 17. Make a release